by Dr. Will Cole

 The original A2 genetics such as Guernsey, Normande, Heritage Jersey, African, and Indian cows.

-This choice is my favorite.
-Ghee or clarified butter has had the casein protein removed, leaving the butter fat with all its fat-soluble vitamins.
-Because the dairy protein is removed, ghee has a high smoking point, making it a good option to cook with, unlike healthy fats like extra-virgin olive oil, which will oxidize and become inflammatory when heated.
+This choice is my favorite because ghee, also called clarified butter, has had the casein protein removed, leaving the butter fat with all its fat-soluble vitamins and none of the risk of casein reactivity.
+Because the dairy protein is removed, ghee has a high smoking point, making it a good option to cook with, unlike extra-virgin olive oil, which will oxidize and become inflammatory when heated.

-You can clarify your butter yourself, but if you are sensitive to casein, there are great brands that batch-test their ghee to make sure it is casein-free.
-My personal favorites are Tin Star Brown Butter Ghee, and Pure Indian Foods Digestive Ghee and Cultured Ghee.
+You can clarify your butter yourself, but if you are sensitive to casein, there are great brands that batch-test their ghee to make sure it is 100% casein-free.
+My personal favorites are Tin Star Brown Butter Ghee and Pure Indian Foods Digestive Ghee and Cultured Ghee.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.